btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 With [`sudo`], you execute command(s) as another user, commonly root.
 The default `sudo` security policy plugin `sudoers` is driven by the [`/etc/sudoers`] file, which determines a user's `sudo` privileges.

+This is especially useful when you can't login as the root account.

 > It is important to only modify the `/etc/sudoers` file through the [`visudo`] utility, which will lock the file to prevent concurrent writes.

 As with `su`, `sudo` allows you to create both login and non-login shells.